 The two international studies also show that only one quarter of patients are happy with their involvement in treatment decisions.
 Almost half of patients around the world (46%) say that they would be more satisfied if physicians would explain the treatment process and possible side effects in more detail.
 Chinese respondents in particular (72%) are looking for more detailed explanations.

 Besides improving explanations of treatment and side effect details, when patients were asked to name the action that would increase their satisfaction with the treatment decision process, their answers included:

 - physicians spending more time discussing options (32%)

 - greater availability of literature about specific medical conditions (23%)

 Since Canadian patients were not included in these two studies, I began to wonder how the doctor-patient relationship is faring here in my own country.
-I was surprised to find a surprisingly bold assessment from none other than Dr. Louis Francescutti of the Royal College of Physicians and Surgeons of Canada, who, in an online interview with The Medical Post, cited these four big problems between Canadian patients and their doctors that seem to go even farther to explain what’s wrong:
+I was surprised to find a surprisingly bold assessment from Dr. Louis Francescutti of the Royal College of Physicians and Surgeons of Canada, who, in an online interview with The Medical Post, cited these four big problems between Canadian patients and their doctors that seem to go even farther to explain what’s wrong:

 1. The health care system is oriented around the needs of doctors and other health care providers instead of patients.
 Dr. Francescutti explains:

 “There’s no disease I know of that shuts down at 5 p.m. and opens again at 9 a.m. the next morning.
 The whole model of health care delivery quite frankly makes absolutely no sense.
 It’s designed for the convenience of the administrators and those who work in the system.
 It’s definitely not designed for the patient.”

 2. Doctors have too many vested interests to be agents of needed reforms.
 Younger doctors want high incomes, but they also want to work fewer hours than their mentors and predecessors.
 For example: